deliveryhero/serverless-aws-documentation/README.md

 serverless
 ```

-The plugin should show up in the "Plugins" section of the output as "ServerlessAwsModels"
+The plugin should show up in the "Plugins" section of the output as "ServerlessAWSDocumentation"

 ## Usage